OSVTAC/project-recommendations/index.md

 totaler (e.g. printable results and results posted on the Department website).

-## 3. Assumptions
+## 3. Facts & Assumptions

-This section lists certain assumptions the committee has made while drafting this document.
+This section lists certain facts and assumptions the committee has made while drafting this document.

+### 3.1.
+Facts

+1. The Director of Elections' [March 2017 Director's Report][directors-report-march-2017] began outlining characteristics of the development plan for the open-source voting system.
+These included—

+   * For the system to be "Developed under version 3 of the GNU General Public License where possible, otherwise preferring similar licenses with copyleft characteristics."
+This is consistent with the recommendation in the Commission’s Open Source Voting Systems Resolution in its third "resolved" paragraph:
+     > (d) Express a preference for open source licenses with copyleft characteristics so that San Francisco and other jurisdictions can benefit from future improvements that others make to the voting system components;

+   * To post the software developed for the new system "as it is written."
+     This is also consistent with the recommendations in the same "resolved" paragraph of the Commission's resolution:
+     > (b) Incorporate openness and transparency into the project, for example ... by releasing all development products, including software source code and documentation, as they are developed;

+### 3.2.
+Assumptions

-* The Department of Elections does not have the expertise to conduct the day-to-day management of the development and certification of an open source voting system.
+1. The Department of Elections does not currently have the expertise to conduct the day-to-day management of the development and certification of an open source voting system.

-* The Department of Elections has [expressed a preference][directors-report-march-2017] for the GNU General Public License version 3 (GPLv3).
-This is consistent with the copyleft preference stated in the Elections Commission’s Open Source Voting Systems Resolution
+2. The voting system should not require counting the votes on ballots by hand (not including hand-counting for audit or recount purposes).

 [directors-report-march-2017]: http://sfgov.org/electionscommission/sites/default/files/Documents/meetings/2017/2017-03-15-commission/March%202017%20Director%20Report.pdf